yankeguo-deprecated/sylva-lang/docs/Demo.md

 ---

 ```

-# Import symbols from another file

-import          "../folder/file"          # default import will expose imported symbols to file who import this file
-internal import "../folder/another_file"  # internal import will not expose imported symbols to file who import this file

 module PrintNameSupport                 # module is a bunch of functions, static or instance

   require static func name              # `require` keyword declares a function included classes must implemented